In 2018 one of our focuses was on launching our Generation Kind initiative to teach new generations compassion for animals.

-Read just some of our amazing stories from last year in our online Annual Review 2016 or download and print the PDF at the bottom of the page.
+Read about Generation Kind, our other campaigns, events and stories from last year in our online Annual Review 2018 or download and print the PDF at the bottom of the page.

 Young people are exposed to images of animal cruelty on a regular basis with the rise of social media and technology.
 We launched Generation Kind to teach children about empathy and respect for animals.

 This innovative series of interconnected projects will foster a passion for animal welfare within the animal owners, politicians and decision-makers of tomorrow.

 The meat chicken industry is rapidly growing as demand increases from consumers.
 Last year, we joined with other groups across Europe to urge businesses to implement a new set of standards by 2026 ¿ The Better Chicken Commitment.

 We've been urging our supporters to take our campaign action and encourage supermarkets to sign up to the commitment, following in the footsteps of Waitrose.
 This campaign is far from over, but it's positive to see some big name businesses already signing up.

 Festive advert gets celebrity support